grafana/grafana-iot-twinmaker-app/README.md

 For more information, please consult the [build a plugin docs page](https://grafana.com/docs/grafana/latest/developers/plugins/).

+### Build a release
+You need to have commit rights to the GitHub repository to publish a release.

+1. Update the version number in the `package.json` file.
+2. Update the `CHANGELOG.md` by copy and pasting the relevant PRs from [Github's Release drafter interface](https://github.com/grafana/grafana-iot-twinmaker-app/releases/new) or by running `npm run generate-release-notes`.
+3. PR the changes.
+4. Once merged, follow the Drone release process that you can find [here](https://github.com/grafana/integrations-team/wiki/Plugin-Release-Process#drone-release-process)

 ## Install

 You can install by following the [install Grafana plugins docs page](https://grafana.com/docs/grafana/latest/plugins/installation/).